dilayercelik/dilayercelik.github.io/Transcript.md

 - **Memory**

-  - Lab Report: "The Effect of Generating Responses During Learning" (1.1, 71)
+  - Lab Report: "The Effect of Generating Responses During Learning" (1.1: 71)

 - **Evidence and Enquiry**

-  - Coursework Research Proposal: "Simulation, Risk Perception and Environmental Awareness" (1.1, 70)
+  - Coursework Research Proposal: "Simulation, Risk Perception and Environmental Awareness" (1.1: 70)

 - **Neural Basis of Perception, Memory and Language**

-  - Coursework Essay: "The Localisation of Different Functions in the Brain" (High 1.1, 87)
+  - Practice Coursework Essay: "The Localisation of Different Functions in the Brain" (High 1.1: 87)

 - **Social Psychology**